Love it or hate it, social media has been one of the most impactful inventions of our generation.

 “What works well for us is an up-close image of the influencer holding our product,” says Emily Chong, founder of Healthish.

-The vast majority of marketers consider it to be the most important influencer marketing channel for their business, with 83% expressing their reliance on Instagram Stories.
+The vast majority of marketers consider Instagram the most important influencer marketing hub for their business, with 83% expressing their reliance on Instagram Stories.
 It beats Facebook (79%), YouTube (45%), and Twitter (35%).

 As a result, influencer marketing on Instagram grew by 48% in one year.